iviviano/Algorithms/Grading/HW5.md

 ```

 Parsing notes:
 - When testing `parse`, in addition to looking at the fields of the constructed parse tree, you should ensure that its structure is what you expect (ie that `(parse 5)` returns `(lit-exp 5)`).
-This will be helpfull when the
+This will be helpful when the parse tree gets more complicated in the upcoming assignments.

 Interpreting notes:
 -